LeMoiz/DirContentAggregator/README.md

 # Multi File Appender

 This Python script aggregates the contents of files from a directory structure based on user-defined directory and file naming patterns.
-It outputs the combined content to a single file, providing flexibility in content organization and aggregation.
+It outputs the combined content to a single file.

 ## Features
 - **Directory Filtering**: Process directories starting with a specified prefix (e.g., `V`).